-When the approximate query-per-second rate exceeds the qps-scale value. the responses-per-second, errors-per-second, nxdomains-per-second, and all-per-second values are reduced by the ratio of the current rate to the qps-scale value.
+the When the approximate query-per-second rate exceeds the qps-scale value, nxdomains-per-second. responses-per-second, errors-per-second, and all-per-second values are reduced by the ratio of the current rate to the qps-scale value.
 This feature can tighten defenses during attacks.
-For example, with qps-scale 250; responses-per-second 20; and a total query rate of 1000 queries/second for all queries from all DNS clients including via TCP, then the effective responses/second limit changes to (250/1000)20, or 5.
+For example, with qps-scale 250; responses-per-second 20; and a total query rate of 1000 queries/second for all queries from all DNS clients including via TCP, then the effective responses/second limit changes to (250/1000)\20, or 5.
 Responses to requests that included a valid server cookie, and responses sent via TCP, are not limited but are counted to compute the query-per-second rate.